- Briefly acknowledging a user action without interrupting their flow.

 A generic acknowledgment after an action is taken.

-Used rarely for connection issues or unknown errors where we don’t want to completely block the users flow, but want the message to persist if the user goes to another surface.
-Providing a way to solve the error or get help is recommended.
+Used rarely for connection issues or unknown errors.
+We don't want to completely block the users flow, but we want the message to persist if the user goes to another surface.
+It is recommended that this variant provides a way to solve the error or get help.

 A simple, generic acknowledgment after an action is taken.
-These should not be actionable.
+These shouldn't be actionable.